Fr3qu3ntFly3r/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"
 ```
+No, because bilbo is a constant
 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+change let to var for bilbo

 ### Question 5